-For a few years, we've heard that almost everyone in the U.S. needs to buy health insurance by 2014.
+Because of the Affordable Care Act, almost everyone in the U.S. needs to buy health insurance starting in 2014.
 But what does that mean for you?

 Chances are, you won't need to do anything differently.
-If you're like many Americans, you get health insurance through your workplace, and you can keep that coverage.
+If you're like most Americans, you get health insurance through your workplace and you can keep that coverage.

 However, depending on your situation, you may need to act if you want to avoid paying a fine.